VAMDC/Standards/doc/source/dataModel/vamdcxsams/processRadiative.rst

 		and the first digit cannot be **0**.
 	*	**EffectiveLandeFactor** - Effective Lande factor, line intensity coefficient for magneto-sensitive atomic lines.

+	if any of the probability data of a transition apply to a specific direction of transition (e.g. the weights in the WeightedOscillatorStrength can differ between absorption and emission depending on the degeneracies of the upper and lower states), then the direction of the transition must be indicated by setting the process attribute in the RadiativeTransition element.
+In this case, it may sometimes be necessary to write two RadiativeTransition elements, one for absorption and one for emission.